CallmeAk/Digantra-Assignment/README.md

 # Digantra-Assignment
-# Question 1:
- # A) High-Level Analytics for a Single Day:

-Download and load the dataset (sort-minRange.csv) using Python and Pandas.
-Analyze the data to find metrics like the total number of conjunctions or average time of closest approach for a single day.

-# B) Conjunctions Data for a Single Satellite:

-Pick a satellite using NORAD ID or Object Name and filter the data.
-Create visualizations (e.g., line plots) to show the satellite's conjunctions over time.

-# Question 2:
-Load the entire dataset.
-Analyze the dataset for trends and changes over approximately five days.
-Use metrics like the total number of conjunctions or specific metrics for a particular satellite over the given timeframe.

-Example Metric: Number of conjunctions for NORAD ID 12345 over 7 days:

-Filter the data for NORAD ID 12345.
-Analyze to find the number of conjunctions over the 7-day period.
-Assumptions:
-Ensure the data is clean and accurate.
-Apply the defined criteria for conjunctions.
-Exclude decommissioned or non-functional satellites.
-Consider celestial mechanics in your analysis.
-Factor in the predetermined response time for operators.
-Account for predefined risk tolerance levels.
-Be aware of external factors impacting conjunction assessments.
-Instructions:
-Download Data:

-Get "sort-minRange.csv" from CelesTrak.
-Tools:

-Make sure you have Python, Pandas, Dash, and Plotly installed.
-Code Implementation:

-Write Python code to load, clean, and analyze the data.
-Consider using Dash and Plotly for interactive visualizations.
-Documentation:

-Document your code clearly, explaining steps and assumptions.
-Feel free to seek assistance if you encounter any challenges or have specific questions during the implementation.
+**Overview:**

+Conjunctions in space occur when two or more Resident Space Objects (RSOs) in Earth's orbit approach each other dangerously, potentially leading to collision scenarios.
+This assignment focuses on analyzing and visualizing predicted conjunctions of active satellites in space.
+The dataset provided contains information about RSOs involved in conjunction scenarios, including attributes such as NORAD Catalog IDs, Object Names, Time of Closest Approach (TCA), and risk assessment parameters.

+**Data Source:**

+The sample dataset for predicted conjunctions can be downloaded from CelesTrak.

+Details of the RSOs predicted to be in conjunction can be viewed at CelesTrak Satcat.

+**Questions:**

+**Question 1:**

+A) **Derive High-Level Analytics for a Single Day**

+**Objective:** Provide general analytics for the entire set of conjunction scenarios for a single day.

+**Example Metric:** Number of conjunctions among active satellites.

+B) **Represent Conjunctions Data of a Single Satellite**

+**Objective:** Provide intuitive analytics and visualizations for a single satellite or a satellite constellation.

+**Focus:** Enable decision-making from a satellite operator’s perspective.

+**Question 2:**

+**Objective:** Utilize the entire dataset spanning approximately five days to derive analytics and visualize the data, considering the evolution from the first day.

+**Example Metric:** Number of conjunctions for the RSO with NORAD ID 12345 over a period of 7 days.

+**Assumptions:**

+**Data Integrity:**

+Assumed that the provided data accurately represents conjunction scenarios, accounting for potential limitations or known inaccuracies.

+**Conjunction Definition:**

+Defined based on criteria such as minimum separation distance, relative speed, and maximum probability of collision.

+**Active Satellites:**

+"Active satellites" refer to operational satellites currently in use, excluding decommissioned or non-functional satellites from the analysis.

+**Orbital Dynamics:**

+Assumed that the orbital dynamics of the satellites follow established laws of celestial mechanics without significant perturbing forces.

+**Response Time:**

+A predetermined response time for satellite operators to take action after being alerted about a potential conjunction is assumed.

+**Risk Tolerance:**

+Predefined risk tolerance levels or thresholds guide decision-making in conjunction scenarios.

+**External Factors:**

+External factors like space weather conditions or communication delays may impact conjunction assessments.

+**Instructions:**

+1. Download the sample dataset "sort-minRange.csv" from the provided CelesTrak link.

+2. Ensure you have the necessary tools (Python, pandas, Dash, Plotly) installed to run the provided code for data visualization.